muizztalks/python_practise_worksheets/python_worksheets/README.md

+Note:
-This is content of Krish Naik extensive course on ML and Data Science.
+1. This is the content of Krish Naik extensive course on ML and Data Science.
-These worksheets were assigned to me to solve and learn.
+2. These worksheets were assigned to me to solve and learn.